raymondtay/LearningHaskell/src/misc/README-chap-16.md

 The return value is `f b`.
 It is the same `f` from `f a`, while the type argument `b` possibily but not necessarily refers to a different type.

+The first thing we know is that our `f` here must have the kind * -> * and we recall that a type constant or a fully applied type has the kind *.
+A type with kind * -> * is awaiting application to a type constant of type *.
+We know that the f in our Functor definition must be kind * -> * for a couple of reasons, which we would now describe:
+* Each argument and result in the type signature for a function must be a fully applied and inhabitable, module void, etc) type.
+Each argument must have the kind *.
+* The type f was applied to a single argument in two different places: f a and f b.
+Since f a and f b must each have the kind *, f by itself must be kind * -> *.

 # Functor Laws

 Instances of the functor typeclass should abide by two basic laws.